pete0emerson/slacker/README.md

 # Class Usage

 The slacker [binary](bin/slacker) is very simple and is a good example to follow.
 Here's the simplest slacker example, which assumes that configuration has been done either via environment variables or a configuration file.

     import slacker

     s = slacker.Slacker()
     status, content = s.send('Hello, World!')

-# CLI Usage
+# CLI Help

     $ slacker --help
     usage: slacker [-h] [--config CONFIG] [--company COMPANY] [--channel CHANNEL]